 - Names and details of directors

 - Requirements and procedure for holding meetings of shareholders and directors

 - List of committees

 - LLC Operating Agreement contains rules and regulations for governing the internal affairs of the company.

 - These rules are similar to corporate bylaws but in the case of an LLC, they are not referred to as “bylaws” as such.

 What Is an LLC Operating Agreement?

 - An LLC Operating Agreement has different names, like LLC Agreement, LLC Operations Agreement, Operating Agreement, Operating Agreement for LLC, Operating Agreement LLC, LLC Partnership Agreement, LLC Setup Agreement, and LLC Bylaws.

-- It's a legal document that sets out duties and responsibilities of members and contains regulations for internal management of the company.
+- It's a legal document that sets out the duties and responsibilities of members and contains regulations for the internal management of the company.

 - It includes procedures for making decisions, holding members' meetings, and admitting new members, among others.